brianphaynes/Mars-Webscraping-Challenge/README.md

 ## Introduction

 This project demonstrates a multi-step approach to web scraping and data analysis, focusing on two key areas: scraping Mars-related news and analyzing Martian weather data.
 Splinter, BeautifulSoup, Pandas, and Matplotlib are leveraged to scrape, clean, analyze, and visualize data.
-This portfolio project serves as an example of skills relevant for a job application in data mining and web scraping.

 ## Tools and Libraries Used